pyexcel/pyexcel-pdfr/README.rst

 #.
 Has all code lines tested
 #.
 Passes all Travis CI builds
 #.
 Has fair amount of documentation if your change is complex
+#. run 'make format' so as to confirm the pyexcel organisation's coding style
 #.
 Please update CHANGELOG.rst
 #.
 Please add yourself to CONTRIBUTORS.rst
 #.
 Agree on NEW BSD License for your contribution